DavidQChuang/StockAnalysis-ML/README.md

 `-d, --device`: Specifies the device to use.
 Possible values: `cpu`, `cuda`.

+`-ds, --deepspeed`: Uses Deepspeed to train the model instead of classic PyTorch.
+Deepspeed can also be used by using `Deepspeed[ModelName]` as the `model_name` in a run.

 `-v, --verbosity`: (not implemented)

 0: quiet - only run selection, final metrics and trailing predicted prices will be printed.